windkomo/oldblog/source/_posts/dualorbii.md

 I hadn't heard much about the game, but I kind of remembered someone saying it was quite good.

-A few minutes in, classic intro scene show hero bow Aleth taken in and raised by a High Priest of some castle.
-He becomes best buddy with Lagnus, crown prince of the castle he lives in.
+A few minutes in, classic intro scene shows hero boy Aleth taken in and raised by a High Priest of some castle.
+He then becomes best buddy with Lagnus, crown prince of the castle he lives in.
 Lagnus is hot headed and loves to spar.
 Aleth is more on the gentle, noble, cooler side (maybe because he's silent...).

 Graphics are somewhat decent, looking like a sub-par FF6 (some house textures look very similar).